onekiji/onekiji/README.md

 We don’t prey on reader’s attentions and psyche for our own benefits.

 One Kiji is an open source project.
-You can find the source code on our GitHub repository.